Skip navigation

 Many drugs and medicines can cause harm if taken incorrectly or misused.
 Many street drugs, such as methamphetamine or crack cocaine, have no known beneficial use in any amount.

 Medicines that are used to treat a health problem can be misused, either accidentally or intentionally.
-This can occur when people take more than the normal dose or if the medicine is taken with alcohol or other drugs.
+This can occur when people take more than the normal dose or if the medicine is taken with alcohol or other medicines.

 Drug interactions may also lead to side effects.
-So, it is important to let your health care provider know about all the drugs you are taking.
+So, it is important to let your health care provider know about all the medicines you are taking.
 This includes vitamins, supplements, medicines from other countries, and other medicines or drugs you bought without a prescription.

 Someone who has become addicted to a drug usually will have withdrawal symptoms when the drug is suddenly stopped.
 Treatment can help prevent or lessen withdrawal symptoms.